synoa/synoa.github.io/documentation/magento/1.x/customModule.md

 #### core

-In the *core* folder is all the code of magento and we will not touch it, because it will be maybe overwritten with next update and then our custom changes are gone.
+In the *core* folder is all the code of magento and **we will not touch it**, because it will be maybe overwritten with next update and then our custom changes are gone.

 #### community